wix-incubator/headless-components/docs/api/CMS_COLLECTION_ITEM_INTERFACE.md

 ### CmsItem.ImageField

-**⚠️ NOT YET IMPLEMENTED** - Use `CmsItem.Field` instead.
+Use `CmsItem.Field` instead.
 This is a planned convenience wrapper for image fields.

 Displays an item image field with customizable rendering.